-- It does not include impairments to goodwill and other intangible assets.
-While impairments to intangible assets are non-cash expenses in the period recognized, cash or other consideration was still transferred in exchange for the intangible assets in the period of the acquisition.
-Any measure that excludes impairments to intangible assets has material limitations since these expenses represent the loss of an asset that was acquired in exchange for cash or other assets. - It does not include gain on sale of facilities.
-While the sale occurred outside the normal course of business and similar sales are not expected to be recurring or sustainable, any measure that excludes this gain has inherent limitations since the sale resulted in a material inflow of cash. - It does not include restructuring costs.
+- It does not include restructuring costs.
 Restructuring costs represent material costs that we incurred and are oftentimes cash expenses.
 Therefore, any measure that excludes restructuring costs has material limitations. - It does not include stock-based compensation.
 Stock-based compensation represents material amounts of equity that are awarded to our employees and directors for services rendered.
 While the expense is non-cash, we release vested shares out of our treasury stock, which has historically been replenished by using cash to periodically repurchase our stock.
 Therefore, any measure that excludes stock-based compensation has material limitations. - It does not include interest expense.
 Because we have borrowed money to finance our operations and to acquire businesses, pay commitment fees to maintain our senior secured revolving credit facility, and incur fees to issue letters of credit under the senior secured revolving credit facility, interest expense is a necessary and ongoing part of our costs and has assisted us in generating revenue.
 Therefore, any measure that excludes interest expense has material limitations. - It does not include income taxes.
 Because the payment of income taxes is a necessary and ongoing part of our operations, any measure that excludes income taxes has material limitations. - It does not include depreciation or amortization expense.
 Because we use capital and intangible assets to generate revenue, depreciation and amortization expense is a necessary element of our cost structure.
 Therefore, any measure that excludes depreciation or amortization expense has material limitations.

 Fiscal Years Ended

 June 30, 2022 June 30, 2021 June 30, 2020

+(in thousands)

-Net loss \$ (63,900) \$ (31,224) \$ (33,074)
+Net loss \$(63,900) \$(31,224) \$(33,074)

-Goodwill and other intangible asset impairment 18,312 - 38,515
+Goodwill and other intangible asset impairment 18,312 38,515

 Gain on sale of facilities (1) (32,392)

 Restructuring costs 646 6,756 14,010

 Stock-based compensation 7,877 8,156 9,877

 Interest expense 2,951 1,559 1,597

 Provision (benefit) for federal, state and foreign income taxes 5,617 (12,039) (3,570)

 Depreciation and amortization 15,254 17,858 19,124

-Adjusted EBITDA \$ (45,635) \$ (8,934) \$ 46,479
+Adjusted EBITDA \$(45,635) \$ (8,934) \$ 46,479

-Gain on the sale-leaseback of our regional office and fabrication and warehouse facility located in Orange, California (see Part II.
+(1) Gain on the sale-leaseback of our regional office and fabrication and warehouse facility located in Orange, California (see Part II.
 Item 8-Financial Statements and Supplementary Data, Note 3 - Property, Plant and Equipment - Sale-leaseback Transaction, for more information.)